Carol came to Peru for the first time in 2019, traveling big parts of the country, form North to South.

 Next to her job at RESPONS, she is still working on her master thesis about environmental learning in Amazon tours.

-Carol is mainly responsible for the new platform.
+Carol is responsible for the new platform.
 Her tasks are the development of sustainability scores for each tour, uploading and improving tours, writing blogs, meeting with providers and answering travelers’ questions.
-But she also helps out the sales team with their tasks.
-Once the platform is up and running Caroline will probably join the sales department as a new sustainable travel designer.
+She has also developed the sustainability scores project.
+At the same time, Carol is one of our travel designers.
+As soon as the platform is up and running, she will probably be working more in sales.

 When I’m walking around and have some spare time, I can go and talk to the laundry lady… or the lady on the market… or the man that shortened my belt in his little workshop.
 Everyone is just willing to talk to you for as long as you stay there, while they attend customers in between.
 I absolutely love that.